 Move into a comfortable position.
 You can start by lying on your back (on a bed, couch or floor) with your knees bent.
 You can also try sitting with a straight back, leaning slightly forwards.

-Slowly squeeze the muscles around your anus, vagina and urethra.
+Squeeze (quickly and strongly) the muscles around your anus, vagina and urethra.
 Lift and draw these muscles up and forwards towards your belly button, then let go.
 Try not to squeeze your bottom.

 You can also imagine trying to stop weeing.
 Then relax as if you are weeing again.